namangarg/react-comparison-page/README.md

 ![image](https://user-images.githubusercontent.com/11676394/78295648-1ba43f00-754a-11ea-835b-e4550e030224.png)

+If only 1 product is there you can add products from dropdown

+![image](https://user-images.githubusercontent.com/11676394/78295797-4f7f6480-754a-11ea-9277-4764b3a59aa8.png)

 If More than 1 product is selected

-![image](https://user-images.githubusercontent.com/11676394/78295797-4f7f6480-754a-11ea-9277-4764b3a59aa8.png)

 ![image](https://user-images.githubusercontent.com/11676394/78295885-7178e700-754a-11ea-934e-3887ee4ebbfb.png)